 Theatre for Good Governance

-• Theatre for Good Governance can take many forms: from protest or spectacle to collaborative events or processes – from sustained dialogue facilitated regularly at community level; using creativity to workshop ideas with government officials, counsellors and farmers for example; or touring forum theatre productions to different target audiences or performing to a paying public on a specific matter of political or national interest.
-Issues can be drawn from the wide spectrum of areas that governance systems are established to manage, preside over, support or subsidise – and can range from a fundamental exploration of the nature of power and meaning of democracy itself, to public discussion on the mechanics of delivering a service such as water between water users, service providers and
+Our Good Governance work takes many forms.
+We have used creativity to workshop with government officials, counsellors and farmers in southern Africa; toured forum theatre productions to different target audiences; and devised and performed plays to wide audiences on matters national interest.
+Our projects have ranged from fundamental explorations of the nature of power and meaning of democracy, to public discussion on the mechanics of delivering a service such as water between water users, service providers and government officials?

 Training in applying theatre and communication to improve governance includes interrogating good governance principles; approaches for engaging local and national leadership; how to ambush or integrate the target audience; how to use alienation effectively; how to bring target audiences into the process and why this is valuable; designing a “Good Governance” intervention; structuring community dialogue into theatre games and production; Constructing narratives to explore for example, principles of power, decision making processes, engagement, disempowerment, disenfranchisement, rights, vigilance, accountability; making theatre about specific issues eg: voting, corruption, leadership, service delivery.